lineality/dungeon_of_notebooks_coding_study_tools/README.md

 # Dungeon of Notebooks

-(Note: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ is another command-line based coding study experiment.)
+(Note: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ is story-based coding study experiment, one which is focused on command-line terminals rather than Notebooks.)

 Dungeon of Notebooks is a blending of python notebooks, code-challenges or (coding-interview questions), and story based games or RPG Dungeon games (role playing games).